 How to highlight soft skills on your résumé

 Take inventory of all your work, volunteer, and academic experiences.
 Your part-time job may not be in the field you’ll be entering after graduation, but it might teach the value of costumer focus, one of the most valued soft skills across industry segments.
 You may not plan to go into politics anytime soon, but your student leadership role proves you have communication and interpersonal skills, two of the most sought-after skill sets cited by employers.
 In some cases, word choice may be the biggest stumbling block.
-According to a report by LiveCareer, jobs seekers were likely to refer more often to time management when job descriptions were looking for multitasking.
-Applicants referred to themselves as team player(s) when employers were looking for teamwork.
 In addition, some professions that often are not perceived as requiring soft skills in fact do.
-For example, according to the survey, job descriptions in the field of software development list an average of eight soft skills, as compared to a cross-industry average of five.
+For example, job descriptions in the field of software development list an average of eight soft skills, as compared to a cross-industry average of five.
 For job seekers in sectors where they are less expected (for example, in STEM and technical fields), developing soft skills can set you apart from the rest of the pack.

 No matter what field you pursue, by taking every opportunity to develop more soft skills—and by recognizing and valuing the ones you already have—you'll give yourself the edge you need to land your first dream job.
 Best of luck!